Learn more about pass-through entities, including registration information.

 - Make quarterly payments of amounts withheld, and

-- File an annual withholding return with the Commissioner.
+- File an annual withholding return, Form PTE-WH, with DOR.

 The entity must notify each member of the amount withheld or paid on the member's behalf on the:

 - Schedule 3K-1 or

 Determining Withholding and Safe Harbor